Leica M (Typ 240): Leica M-P (Typ 240)

 The Leica M-P (Typ 240) was announced on 21 August 2014 under the slogan the 'Perfect understatement', the camera was released by Leica two years following the Leica M (Typ 240).
-Featuring a full-frame 24MP CMOS sensor and 2GB of built-in RAM, Leica claims that the new M-P digital is 'twice as fast' as the standard M (Typ 240).
+Featuring a full-frame 24 MP CMOS sensor and 2 GB of built-in RAM, Leica claims that the new M-P digital is 'twice as fast' as the standard M (Typ 240).
 It also features weather-sealing for protection against water and dust, its rear LCD is covered in sapphire crystal glass.
 The camera was released with the initial price of $7950, a $1000 more than the standard M (Typ 240).

 The design of the Leica M-P was based on that of the 35 mm film Leica MP released in 2003.
 It harks back to the 1950s and the first M mount camera; the Leica M3.
 The M-P omits the Leica red dot and replaces it with a minimal Leica script logo on the top plate.